Novacer/SubTite-add-subtitles-to-videos/README.md

 `subtitler/experimental/trimmer_msvc.cpp` implements trimming of a video on windows.
 You select a video, a timestamp file, and an output video path.

-The timestamp file is of the syntax:
+The timestamp file is of the syntax:u

 ```
 00:00:00 - 00:01:00